annacakes281/Quiz-Your-Knowledge/README.md

-https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode - lovemaths source code for the dom eventlisteners, the score count https://www.myenglishteacher.eu/blog/english-quiz-questions-and-answers/ - for some question ideas for the english section https://www.youtube.com/watch?v=riDzcEQbX6k - for help making the buttons functional due to having struggles, then implemented the code to final two buttons myself
+https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode - lovemaths source code for the dom eventlisteners, the score count https://www.myenglishteacher.eu/blog/english-quiz-questions-and-answers/ - for some question ideas for the english section https://www.youtube.com/watch?v=riDzcEQbX6k - for help making the buttons functional due to having struggles, then implemented the code to final two buttons myself https://imagecolorpicker.com/color-code/736b76 - for checking colour contrast and choosing the colours

 -->